-Soy curls are my dinner savior for so many reasons.
+Soy curls are a favorite for so many reasons.
 They are:

 - easy to prepare